 15 Natural and Nutritious Fruit Purees for Babies:

 1. Apple Puree/Apple Sauce (6 Months+) :

-Apples are sweet, mild and easily digestible which makes it an ideal first food for babies.
-The apple sauce is loaded with Vitamin C and its one of the favorite puree for most of the babies.
-Choose sweet tasting apples like Red Delicious and gala variety to make this apple puree.
+Apples are sweet, mild, and easily digestible, making them an ideal first food for babies.
+The apple sauce is loaded with Vitamin C, one of the favorite purees for most babies.
+Choose sweet-tasting apples like Red Delicious and Gala variety to make this puree.

 2. Avocado Puree (6 Months+) :

 Avocados are rich in nutrients, and this avocado puree can be made quickly as no cooking is required.
 Some babies don't prefer the bland taste of avocados.
 Hence it is a good idea to mix avocados with bananas.
 Make sure to use ripe avocado for baby food.

 Pears are sweet and loaded with fiber which prevents constipation in babies.
 Pear puree is an ideal first food for babies next to apples, as they are less allergenic.
 Choose ripe pear for making this pear puree.